The best picture books for kids to share around St Valentine’s Day

 This is a good book for discussing how we show love for our friends, not just by making them Valentine’s cards but by thinking about what they might like most, as Cornelia Augusta does when she makes her cards.

-Felicity is a mum of three young adults and a primary school teacher in Sydney, Australia.
+Felicity is a mum of three, a grandmother of two and a primary school teacher in Sydney, Australia.
 Passionate about children's literacy and about the potential of books and reading for enriching young lives, she also creates and sells cute, clever book-ish gifts and gift baskets for little ones.
 Check out her Book Gift Baskets and Little Book Gifts.

 To save this post for later, pin the image below: